Pangolin.Africa is a registered NPO, NPC Registration number: 2018/380634/08.

 Donate via our UK fiscal partner David Shepherd Wildlife Foundation to receive a tax benefit using the special link below

-If your country is not represented above you can donate on our website (in South African Rands)
+If your country is not represented above you can still make a donation below (in South African Rands)

 Prefer to do a bank transfer?